Kareem Abdul-Jabbar: College career

-During his junior year, Alcindor suffered a scratched left cornea on January 12, 1968, in a game against Cal when he was struck by Tom Henderson in a rebound battle.
-He would miss the next two games against Stanford and Portland.
+During his junior year, Alcindor suffered a scratched left cornea on January 12, 1968, in a game against California (UC Berkeley) when he was struck by Tom Henderson in a rebound battle.
+He missed the next two games against Stanford and Portland.
 His cornea would again be scratched during his pro career, which subsequently caused him to wear goggles for eye protection.
 On January 20, the Bruins faced coach Guy Lewis's Houston Cougars in the first-ever nationally televised regular-season college basketball game, with 52,693 in attendance at the Astrodome.
 In a contest billed as the "Game of the Century", Cougar forward Elvin Hayes scored 39 points and had 15 rebounds, while Alcindor, suffering from his eye injury, was held to just 15 points as Houston won 71–69, ending UCLA's 47-game winning streak.
 Hayes and Alcindor had a rematch in the semifinals of the NCAA tournament, where UCLA, with a healthy Alcindor, defeated Houston 101–69 en route to the national championship.
 UCLA limited Hayes, who was averaging 37.7 points per game, to only ten points.
-Wooden credited his assistant, Jerry Norman, for devising the diamond-and-one defense that contained Hayes.
+Wooden credited his assistant Norman for devising the diamond-and-one defense that contained Hayes.
 Sports Illustrated ran a cover story on the game and used the headline: "Lew's Revenge: The Rout of Houston."
 As a senior in 1968–69, Alcindor led the Bruins to their third consecutive national title.

 During the summer of 1968, Alcindor took the shahada twice and converted to Sunni Islam from Catholicism.
 He adopted the Arabic name Kareem Abdul-Jabbar, though he did not begin using it publicly until 1971.
-He boycotted the 1968 Summer Olympics, deciding not to try out for U.S. Olympic basketball team, who went on to easily win the gold medal.
-Alcindor was protesting the unequal treatment of African Americans in the United States, stating that he was "trying to point out to the world the futility of winning the gold medal for this country and then coming back to live under oppression."
+He boycotted the 1968 Summer Olympics, deciding not to try out for the U.S. Olympic basketball team, who went on to win the gold medal.
+Alcindor was protesting the unequal treatment of African Americans in the United States, stating that he was "trying to point out to the world the futility of winning the gold medal for this country and then coming back to live under oppression".